Pi-thagoras/the-chicken-pen/economics/Free-Trade-and-Protection.md

 	- E.g. 9, 7, 1/3
 - If we meet in the middle, where both parties have equal benefits, we can reach 7 loaves of bread in exchange for 1 kilogram of cheese.

-As you can see, the ratio of bread to cheese is the same, and hence we can use this as a theoretical price that these countries will trade at:
+As you can see, the ratio of bread to cheese is the same, and hence we can use this as a **theoretical** price that these countries will trade at:
 - 7 loaves of bread in exchange for 1 kilogram of cheese
 - Which is equal to 1 loaf of bread in exchange for 1/7th of a kilogram of cheese

+Note: This is a theoretical price - a possible price of many prices.
+They do not have to agree on this price.
+They could agree on a more lopsided price which is in favour of one of the countries, but still benefit both parties.

 ### Consumption PPF